 "Uh…thank you Minister," Harry started as he inwardly groaned.
 He glanced at Fleur who was smiling at him.
 He could feel her amusement along with a hint of fear as the words of the minister had brought back the time in the graveyard when she had been sure her bondmate had died.
 He returned a reassuring smile and he could feel the love she had for him.
 He turned back to the podium and the audience.
 "As my…as my friend Fleur said about her award, I do not deserve this honor for I was just doing what I had to do…" As he said those words his eyes fell upon Alain, Apolline and Remus.
 Harry swallowed as tears threatened to come to his eyes.
 He knew that there were people who loved him and were there to support him.
 As he continued to stare, he thought of Marl and Tonks and he knew the words he needed to say.
 He swallowed again and continued.

 "What I had to do…" Harry repeated.
-"Simple words, but a very wise man told me that how someone interprets those words defines him more than anything else can," Again Harry's eyes moved toward Alain's before he continued.
+"Simple words, but a very wise man told me that how someone interprets those words defines him more than anything else can," Again Harry's eyes moved toward Alain's and he felt more confident in his words as he continued.
 "We are in a fight against darkness, against Voldemort," A ripple of noise made it's way through the room at the name but Harry ignored it.
 "We…and I do mean we, are in a war.
 When it's over, all of us will have to look upon what we did in this time.
 When that time comes and you look at yourself and ask did you do what YOU had to do, what do you want that answer to be?
 Do you want to say you did the safe thing or the right thing?
 All of you are here because you believe I am a hero, but I want you all to leave believing yourselves to be heroes.
 In the coming months we will all face decisions and make choices.
 You may feel you have no choice but to act in a certain way, but another wise man once told me you always have choices, they are just not always equal.
 So when you are faced with those decisions…will you make the right choice or the easy choice?
 Will you be your own hero?
 Will you be able to say 'I did what I had to do'?"